 There are four different types of federal student loans available to college students and their parents.
-In general, the requirements for you or your student may include:
+Loans generally require:

-• You’re enrolled or accepted for enrollment in an eligible degree or certificate program
+• Enrollment in or acceptance to an eligible degree or certificate program

-• You agree to use the loan for educational purposes only
+• Agreement to use the loan for educational purposes only

 • You’re not in default on a federal student loan and don’t owe money on a federal grant

-• You have a high school diploma or General Educational Development (GED) certificate, you completed a high school education in a homeschool setting approved by your state, or you’re enrolling in an eligible career pathway program and meeting an “ability-to-benefit” alternative
+• High school diploma or GED certificate, state-approved homeschool setting, or enrollment in an eligible career pathway program and “ability-to-benefit” alternative

-Depending on the type of loan, though, there may be additional requirements you or your student needs to meet.
-Here’s a quick breakdown of some additional requirements by loan type:
+Depending on the type of loan, though, there may be additional requirements that parents or students need to meet.
+Read on for a quick breakdown of some additional requirements by loan type.

 Direct Subsidized Loans

 With Direct Subsidized Loans, the federal government covers your interest costs while you’re still in school.
-You need to be an undergraduate student to qualify, and you need to show financial need through the FAFSA form.
+To qualify, you need to be an undergraduate student enrolled at least half-time at a participating school that will lead to a degree or a certificate.
+And you must show financial need through the FAFSA form.